-When it comes to personality, the Craftsman architectural style ranks among the best of them!
+When it comes to personality, you'll be hard-pressed to do better than Craftsman style!
 This style is confident and bold with unique columns, broad gables, wide overhangs and expansive front porches.
 There is also an artsy side to this style that creates a sense of individualism.
 The Craftsman style can be unique from house to house, but it is always bold – no spindle columns here!

 This is an American style rooted in the English Arts and Crafts movement.
 The style spread throughout the country in the form of small to medium size bungalows in the early 1900s.
-It has since had a resurgence with buyers of all ages, probably due to its timeless, yet non-traditional individualistic appeal.
+It has since enjoyed a resurgence with today's buyers, probably due to its timeless, yet non-traditional individualistic appeal.

 So what are the elements that make up its style and give it its unique personality?